Wraient/myd/README.md

 # MYD
 Manage your dotfiles

-this program help you upload and keep your github dotfiles upto date and help install them in your system
+this program helps you upload and keep your github dotfiles upto date and help install them in your system

 # Workflow
 ```